Text by CLOT Magazine

-With only 3 releases, the first one by Japanese ambient musician Meitei, followed up by London’s Softman debut 500ms, and the excellent debut from Taiwan-based duo, Melting Bridge 融化橋 the label is already making a strong impression on the specialised media.
-When asked where the label sits in the Singapore scene, Nigel reflects that the experimental scene in Singapore is a very small, yet tight-knit community.
+With only 3 releases, the first by Japanese ambient musician Meitei, followed by London’s Softman debut 500ms, and the excellent debut from Taiwan-based duo, Melting Bridge 融化橋, the label is already making a strong impression on the specialised media.
+When asked where the label sits in the Singapore scene, Nigel reflects that the experimental scene in Singapore is a very small yet tight-knit community.

-The true purveyors of the experimental scene are the musicians and the two veterans in the experimental/ambient record label side of things – Ujikaji Records and Kitchen Label, both of which he has tremendous amount of respect for.
-Those two labels have paved the way for newer labels like myself to enter the scene and they have been nothing short of supportive.
+The true purveyors of the experimental scene are the musicians and the two veterans in the experimental/ambient record label side of things – Ujikaji Records and Kitchen Label, both of which he greatly respects.
+Those two labels have paved the way for newer labels like myself to enter the scene and have been nothing short of supportive.
 While the music they represent and push out is completely different, they have done a lot for the experimental scene in Singapore.

-Talking about the labels most recent release, Melting Bridge’s 我們從明天來 (We Come From Tomorrow) Nigel says a friend of his sent him an NTS mix by Taiwan’s Meuko!
+Talking about the label’s most recent release, Melting Bridge’s 我們從明天來 (We Come From Tomorrow), Nigel says a friend of his sent him an NTS mix by Taiwan’s Meuko!
 Meuko! which opened with the track 古箏故障 Guzheng Malfunction, by (((CHORA))), one half of Melting Bridge.
 Nigel was surprised by the use of the Guzheng (a Chinese plucked string instrument with a more than 2,500-year history) used in juxtaposition with such modern sonic textures: It just clicked.
 And I immediately got in touch with them.
 I wanted more.

 Together with Outsiderwater, they formed Melting Bridge and produced their phenomenally strong debut of which Evening Chants are incredibly honoured to have put out.
-A perfect blend of traditional Chinese instruments and more modern western electronic ones, they have created a unique sonic language of their own, that is best described as a conflict between tradition and modernity, guiding the listener into a continuum of time and space.
+A perfect blend of traditional Chinese instruments and more modern Western electronic ones, they have created a unique sonic language of their own that is best described as a conflict between tradition and modernity, guiding the listener into a continuum of time and space.